 What is silica?

 Silica is a material that exists in the free state in crystalline or amorphous form, and in the combined state in the form of silicates.
-It occurs naturally in many rocks (sandstone, granite and sand) and as such can be present in structures built predominatnly from masonry.
+It occurs naturally in many rocks (sandstone, granite and sand) and as such can be present in structures built predominantly from masonry.
 Due to its physical properties, it is also commonly added as an additional material in products such as concrete, mortars and façade plasters.

 Risk of Exposure